Xenotransplantation: Informed consent of patient

 Autonomy and informed consent are important when considering the future uses of xenotransplantation.
 A patient undergoing xenotransplantation should be fully aware of the procedure and should have no outside force influencing their choice.
 The patient should understand the risks and benefits of such a transplantation.

-The safety of public health is a factor to be considered.
-If there is any risk to the public at all for an outbreak from transplantation there must be procedures in place to protect the public.
-Not only does the recipient of the transplantation have to understand the risks and benefits, but society must also understand and consent to such an agreement.
+A public health dimension can also be considered.

-The Ethics Committee of the International Xenotransplantation Association points out one major ethical issue is the societal response to such a procedure.
-The assumption is that the recipient of the transplantation will be asked to undergo lifelong monitoring, which would deny the recipient the ability to terminate the monitoring at any time, which is in direct opposition of the Declaration of Helsinki and the US Code of Federal Regulations.
+The Ethics Committee of the International Xenotransplantation Association pointed out in 2003 that one major ethical issue is the societal response to such a procedure.

-In 2007, xenotransplantation was banned under ethical grounds in all countries but Argentina, Russia and New Zealand.
-Since then, the practice has only been carried out to treatment for diabetes type 1 to serve as a substitute for insulin injections.

-The application of the four bioethics principal is found to be everywhere because it is now standardized in the moral conducts of a laboratory.
-The four principles emphasize on the informed consent, the Hippocratic Oath to do no harm, apply one's skill to help others, and protecting the rights of others to quality care.
+The application of the four bioethics principles is standardized in the moral conduct of laboratories.
+The four principles emphasize informed consent, the Hippocratic Oath to do no harm, using skills to help others, and protecting the right to quality care.

-Problems with xenotransplantation is that even though it has future medical benefits, it also has the serious risk of introducing and spreading the infectious diseases, into the human population.

-There have been guidelines that have been drafted by the government that have the purpose of forming the foundation of infectious disease surveillance.
-In the United Kingdom, the guideline that were introduced state that first, "the periodic provision of bodily samples that would then be archived for epidemiological purposes;" second, "post-mortem analysis in case of death, the storage of samples post-mortem, and the disclosure of this agreement to their family;" third, "refrain from donating blood, tissue or organs;" fourth, "the use of barrier contraception when engaging in sexual intercourse;" fifth, keep both name and current address on register and to notify the relevant health authorities when moving abroad;" and lastly "divulge confidential information, including one's status as a xenotransplantation recipient to researchers, all health care professionals from whom one seeks professional services, and close contacts such as current and future sexual partners."
-With these guidelines in place the patient has to abide to these rules until either their lifetime or until the government determines that there is no need for public health safe guards.
+Though xenotransplantation may have future medical benefits, it also has the serious risk of introducing and spreading the infectious diseases, into the human population.
+Guidelines have been drafted by governments with the purpose of forming the foundation of infectious disease surveillance.
+United Kingdom guidelines state that patients have to agree to "the periodic provision of bodily samples that would then be archived for epidemiological purposes", "post-mortem analysis in case of death, the storage of samples post-mortem, and the disclosure of this agreement to their family", "refrain from donating blood, tissue or organs", "the use of barrier contraception when engaging in sexual intercourse", "keep both name and current address on register and to notify the relevant health authorities when moving abroad" and "divulge confidential information, including one's status as a xenotransplantation recipient to researchers, all health care professionals from whom one seeks professional services, and close contacts such as current and future sexual partners."
+The patient must abide by these rules throughout their lifetime or until the government determines that there is no need for public health safeguards.